mp30028/hello-workflow/README.md

 # hello-workflow
-A temporary repo to play around with workflows
+A repo with a simple spring boot app and a full workflow to deploy and start it on a remote host